Campbell-Muscle-Lab/FiberSim/docs/pages/demos/model_comparison/parameter_adjustments/parameter_adjustments.md

 This demo:

 + Builds on the [single pCa curve](../../pCa_curves/single_curve/single_curve.html) demo and runs simulations in which a half-sarcomere is subjected to a k<sub>tr</sub> maneuver at a range of pCa values
-+ Uses an `adjustments` structure to create 4 models with different parameter values
++ Uses a `manipulations` structure to create 4 models with different parameter values
 + Plots summaries of the simulation

 ## Instructions